Jean-Claude Juncker: Election campaign

 In the main debate between the candidates, transmitted live throughout Europe on 16 May via the European Broadcasting Union, all candidates agreed that it would be unacceptable if the European Council would propose someone as Commission President who had not publicly campaigned for the position ahead of the election.

-In the elections, held 22–25 May, the EPP won the most parliamentary seats of all parties (221 of 751), but short of a majority in its own right.
+In the 22–25 May elections, the EPP won the most parliamentary seats of all parties (221 of 751) but was short of a majority in its own right.